sergiyayf/PhysiLearning/Readme.md

 ## Changelog

+#### 0.1.6 Major changes
+- Fully migrateted environment construction to BaseEnv class
+- Cleaned up config.yaml file, and moved most of the environment parameters outside of the specific environments
+- Implemented dictionary observation space for multiobs training
+- Added policy_kwargs parameter to config.yaml file for changing the policy architecture for training
+- Created a list of example policies in the Readme file

 #### 0.1.5 Major changes
 - Added image observation for LV environment
 - Changed trajectory attribute for image observation: now trajectory is always the number_trajectory, and image is in the image_trajectory
 - Updated evaluation.py for new trajectory naming
-- Added new config parameter: image_sampling_type - can be 'random' or 'dense'
+- Added new config parameter for LV environment: image_sampling_type - can be 'random' or 'dense' and creates a proxy image of the tumor simulated by LV with either randomly placing cells on the grid, or placing them in a circle
 #### 0.1.5 Minor changes
 - Fixed stopping one time step too early for PC env with number observations